Why Group Swimming Lessons Build Confidence Faster Than Private Classes

 4. Healthy Competition Boosts Progress

-A little friendly competition can be powerful.
+A little constructive competition can have a significant impact.

 5. Fun and Playful Learning Builds Emotional Safety